rdmtc/node-red-contrib-german-holidays/README.md

 The Holidays can be setup as fixed dates or dates based on Easter, Advent.
 Pre defined Holidays for german exists, but these must not be used.

+Warning, Version 1.0 breaks to existing!

+- Changes payload
+- Not configured Holidays will not be used (no backwards compatibility).
+Existing nodes needs to be opened, saved and deployed once!

 ## Installation

 `npm install node-red-contrib-german-holidays`